Skip to main content

 Real Teaching

 Teaching matters in chemistry, and you will learn from some of the best.
-Four of our seven full-time faculty members have received John Carroll’s prestigious Lucrecia Culicchia Outstanding Teaching Award.
+Four of our full-time faculty members have received John Carroll’s prestigious Lucrecia Culicchia Outstanding Teaching Award.
 Our work with you extends from classroom to lab to advising sessions and to faculty-sponsored research.
 Chemistry faculty advise on everything from your honor’s thesis research project to a graduate or medical school application.
 Our advisors and staff have received the O'Hearn Advising Award and the staff Archbishop John Carroll Learning Award.
 Faculty, advisors and staff routinely guide students on career goals, help them prepare graduate, medical and pharmacy school applications, and mentor students as they prepare for their honor's thesis research projects.

 Amazing Experience

 John Carroll chemistry majors benefit from real-world research and learning experiences, whether in integrated life science, medical or chemical industry settings.
-Major companies (Sherwin-Williams, Lubrizol) offer R&D internships that assign you to a specific lab and project team with routine feedback from supervising professions.
+Major companies (Sherwin-Williams, Lubrizol) offer R&D internships that assign you to a specific lab and project team with routine feedback from supervising professionals.
 Overall, some 70-80 percent of chemistry majors participate in undergraduate research, either on-campus with a faculty member or off-campus at a local or regional chemical company, university or biomedical research institution like the Cleveland Clinic or the Cancer-focused Summer Undergraduate Research Program at Case Western Reserve University, which supports 32 undergraduates seeking a future career in cancer research.

 Inspired Futures